wandsea/pcat-compiler/doc/asm-rules.md

 But this value should be known at the compiling time.

 All local variables (including declared and _temporary_) are allocated on the stack.
-To make things simplier, temporary variables are not reused.
+To make things simpler, temporary variables are not reused.

-To make stack align to 16-byte boundary, a commen trick is
+To make stack align to 16-byte boundary, a common trick is

 	andl	$-16, %esp
 	subl	$32, %esp